Paragpur

 Paragpur is a village in Shaheed Bhagat Singh Nagar district of Punjab, It is located 8 km away from postal head office Mukandpur, 11 km from Banga, 15.3 km from district headquarter Shaheed Bhagat Singh Nagar and 106 km from state capital Chandigarh.
+The village is service by a post office in nearby village Jhingran.
 The village is administrated by Sarpanch an elected representative of the village.

 Demography

 As of 2011, Paragpur has a total number of 114 houses and population of 574 of which 283 include are males while 291 are females according to the report published by Census India in 2011.
 The literacy rate of Paragpur is 80.28%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 67 which is 11.67% of total population of Paragpur, and child sex ratio is approximately 1233 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 76.83% of total population in Paragpur.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 161 people were engaged in work activities out of the total population of Paragpur which includes 151 males and 10 females.
 According to census survey report 2011, 79.50% workers describe their work as main work and 20.50% workers are involved in Marginal activity providing livelihood for less than 6 months.